 vendor folder, push back to the repository, update the

 composer.lock file, commit that.
-At least, this is my own stupid workflow.
+At least, this used to be my own stupid workflow.

-There might be smarter ways of dealing with this (like submodules, composer
+There are smarter ways of dealing with this (like submodules, composer

 path, symbolic links).
 My main point is: You can actively develop your own code and still distribute it to production using composer.